jftuga/gofwd/README.md

 The Geo-IP feature is nice because it limits who can initiate a `Duo 2FA` request.
 If someone tries to connect to your RDP port but is not within the defined geo-ip fence, then a `Duo 2FA` will not be sent to your phone.  **Running on a non-standard port for Remote Desktop and SSH is recommended to limit the number of 2FA requests.** You can also explicitly allow and deny networks with the `-A` and `-D` command-line options.
 These overrides will bypass the geo-ip fence and 2FA.

 For example, you could use a 50 mile radius from your residence and you will probably not receive a `Duo 2FA` request from another person or bot.
 Be aware that some mobile operators might issue you an IP address that is further away than expected.
-The geo-ip fence can alternatively be defined based on city, region (state) and/or country or by using latitude, longitude coordinates. `gofwd` uses https://ipinfo.io/ to get this information in real time.
+The geo-ip fence can alternatively be defined based on city, region (state) and/or country or by using latitude, longitude coordinates. `gofwd` uses https://ipinfo.io/ to get this information in real time.  **Since ipinfo provides 1,000 free requests per day (from the same IP address), no API key is therefore used.**

-The overall elegance of this solution is that no additional software is needed.
-As long as you are within your predefined geo-ip location, have your phone, and know your hostname/ip address (and port number), then you will be able to access your system remotely.
+**The overall elegance of this solution is that no additional software is needed.
+As long as you are within your predefined geo-ip location, have your phone, and know your hostname/ip address (and port number), then you will be able to access your system remotely.**

 ## Usage

 ```
-usage: gofwd.exe [<flags>]
+usage: gofwd [<flags>]

 Flags:
-      --help                Show context-sensitive help (also try --help-long
+      --[no-]help           Show context-sensitive help (also try --help-long and --help-man).
-                            and --help-man).
-  -i, --int                 list local interface IP addresses
+  -i, --[no-]int            list local interface IP addresses
-  -f, --from=FROM           from IP address:port
+  -f, --from=FROM           from address:port - use '0.0.0.0' for all interfaces; use '_eth0' for the address portion to use this interface; also '_en0', '_Ethernet', etc.
-  -t, --to=TO               to IP address:port
+  -t, --to=TO               to address:port - address portion can also be DNS name
-      --examples            show command line example and then exit
+      --[no-]examples       show command line example and then exit
-      --version             show version and then exit
+      --[no-]version        show version and then exit
-      --city=CITY           only accept incoming connections that originate from
+      --city=CITY           only accept incoming connections that originate from given city
-                            given city
-      --region=REGION       only accept incoming connections that originate from
-                            given region (eg: state)
+      --region=REGION       only accept incoming connections that originate from given region (eg: state)
-      --country=COUNTRY     only accept incoming connections that originate from
-                            given 2 letter country abbreviation
+      --country=COUNTRY     only accept incoming connections that originate from given 2 letter country abbreviation
-  -l, --loc=LOC             only accept from within a geographic radius; format:
-                            LATITUDE,LONGITUDE (use with --distance)
+  -l, --loc=LOC             only accept from within a geographic radius; format: LATITUDE,LONGITUDE (use with --distance)
   -d, --distance=DISTANCE   only accept from within a given distance (in miles)
-  -A, --allow=ALLOW         allow from a comma delimited list of CIDR networks,
-                            bypassing geo-ip, duo
+  -A, --allow=ALLOW         allow from a comma delimited list of CIDR networks, bypassing geo-ip, duo
-  -D, --deny=DENY           deny from a comma delimited list of CIDR networks,
-                            disregarding geo-ip, duo
+  -D, --deny=DENY           deny from a comma delimited list of CIDR networks, disregarding geo-ip, duo
-      --duo=DUO             path to duo ini config file and duo username;
-                            format: filename:user (see --examples)
+      --duo=DUO             path to duo ini config file and duo username; format: filename:user (see --examples)
-      --duo-cache-time=120  number of seconds to cache a successful Duo
-                            authentication (default is 120)
+      --duo-cache-time=120  number of seconds to cache a successful Duo authentication (default is 120)
-  -p, --private             allow RFC1918 private addresses for the remote IP
+  -p, --[no-]private        allow RFC1918 private addresses for the incoming (connecting) IP
 ```